Should I Take a DNA Test?What are the implications of taking a DNA test?

 One thing to consider when DNA testing children is the child’s age.
 There is no age limit or minimum age that a child can take a DNA test, as the process uses painless mouth swabs for the sample collection process.

-It is also possible to conduct a DNA test on an unborn child, with a paternity DNA test being performed while pregnant for example.
-However, with alternative methods being risky it is important that a non-invasive prenatal DNA test is chosen and that the sample collection is conducted after 9 weeks of being pregnant.
+It is also possible to conduct a DNA test on an unborn child, with a paternity DNA test being performed while pregnant.
+However, with alternative methods being risky it is important that a non-invasive prenatal DNA test is chosen and that the sample collection is conducted after 8 weeks of pregnancy.

 It may also be important to consider the impact of sibling DNA tests, where test results reveal whether or not two children are half or full siblings.